 Legal Compliance and Ethics Oversight

-1. Review and approve related person transactions that would require disclosure under applicable SEC rules between the Company and any directors or executive officers (or, to the extent required by the applicable Nasdaq rules, their family members), after considering potential conflicts of interest and improprieties.
-The Committee may delegate review and approval of any employment-related related person transactions to the Compensation Committee.
+1. Review related person transactions (other than employment/compensation related transactions, which are subject to review by the Compensation Committee) that would require disclosure under applicable SEC rules (including, to the extent required by the applicable NASDAQ rules, transactions with family members of directors or executive officers), after considering potential conflicts of interest and improprieties.

-2. Establish procedures for receipt, retention and treatment of complaints or concerns received by the Company regarding accounting, internal controls or auditing matters, and the confidentiality and anonymity of such submissions.
-Assure, as necessary, that appropriate remedial measures or actions are taken with respect to such complaints or concerns.
+2. Establish, and oversee compliance with, procedures for receipt, retention and treatment of complaints or concerns received by the Company regarding accounting, internal controls or auditing matters, and the confidentiality and anonymity of such submissions.
+The Committee will assure, as necessary, that appropriate remedial measures or actions are taken with respect to such complaints or concerns.

 4. Review the Company’s procedures for monitoring compliance with the Foreign Corrupt Practices Act and other applicable anti-corruption laws.